EricPascolo/CHECK/README.md

     }

-The symbol  `_ noqueue _` indicates that the scheduler has an automatic selection of the queue, while the other information are classical parameters that you write in HPC job file.
+If the scheduler has an automatic selection of the queue, indicates in *queue* parameter the wildcard `_ noqueue _`.
+Other parameters that can be specified are: *ntasks-per-node*, *sockets-per-node*, *ntasks-per-socket*, *cpus-per-task*, *threads-per-core*.

 ### 3. HPC MAP
-A convenience can be to define a group of nodes accumulated by certain properties and this in **CHECK** can be done via file.
-In the same directory of architectures there is the file **map.hpc** where node groups can be specified, the file has a very simple format, for each line is specified the name of the group and after the space the list of hostnames separated by comma:
+Convenience can be to define a group of nodes united by certain properties.
+In **CHECK**, the map of united nodes is provided by `map.hpc` file, where node groups can be specified in a very simple format: for each line is specified the group's name and separated by space the list of hostnames dived by comma:

     group1 hostname1,hostname2
     group2 hostname3,hostname4,hostname1,